-If your trip is in the wintertime, warm sweaters, coats, shoes, scarves, hats, gloves and other elements of the winter wardrobe are simply essential as Russian winter months are frigid with average temperatures dropping to 15°F.
+If your trip is in the wintertime, warm coats, scarves, hats, gloves and other elements of the winter wardrobe are essential as in Russian winter the average temperatures drops to 15°F.

 Weather averages in Moscow